adunning/dissertation/README.md

 # About

-Written using Pandoc-flavoured Markdown.
-Citations generated from my Zotero library using zotxt.
+Written using Pandoc-flavoured Markdown, using [Template for writing a PhD thesis in Markdown](https://github.com/tompollard/phd_thesis_markdown).